vaened/laravel-authorization/README.md

 $user->cant('permission-name');
 // verify if a user does not have a permission
 $user->cannot('permission-name');
-// Verify if a user is a member of a role
+// verify if a user is a member of a role
 $user->isMemberOf('role-name');
 // verify if a user is not a member of a role
 $user->isntMemberOf('role-name');